-Did you know that some great leaders in history had a pet or two, which also happens to be their pseudo psychologists?
+Did you know that some great leaders in history had pet partners or dogs, which also happen to be their pseudo-psychologists?
 President Andrew Jackson, even a famous war hero, had an obnoxious pet parrot that he loved dearly.
 As for President George Washington, he had so many dogs.
 He had French and English foxhounds – which for him were brilliant beings.
 Even Queen Victoria was an animal lover.
 She had a Pekingese, which was a gift to her.
 So, you see, pets are essential as it brings a sense of calm and relaxation even to the busiest of people.

-This is the very reason why, at this time, animal-assisted therapy is practiced.
+This is the very reason why, at this time, this therapy program is practiced for mental health care.
 Here’s a list of 8 unique facts you’d love to know about animal-assisted therapy.

-Even before animal-assisted therapy has been formally introduced in the 1960s, a few mental health professionals have already harnessed the power of animals to help them heal their patients.
+Even before animal therapy programs have been formally introduced in the 1960s, a few mental health therapists have already harnessed the power of animals to help them to heal their patients.

 Sigmund Freud was a notable neurologist and founder of psychoanalysis.
-He has helped lots of mentally-disturbed patients through his counseling sessions.
-But what enhanced these sessions is the presence of Jofi, his intelligent canine.
-In a way, Jofi comforted and relaxed his patients who made them respond to treatments better.
+He has helped lots of mentally disturbed patients through his counseling sessions.
+But what enhanced these sessions was the presence of Jofi, his intelligent canine.
+In a way, Jofi comforted and relaxed his patients which made them respond to treatment better.

-When a counselor brings in an animal to a therapy session, he knows that he’s not the only one responsible for helping their patient.
-He realizes that the animal assistant is an equal, a beneficial part of therapy, and not just there as a mere distraction for the patient.
+When a therapist brings therapy animals to a treatment session, he knows that he’s not the only one responsible for helping the patient.
+He realizes that the therapy animal is equal, beneficial treatment, gives social support (especially in a nursing home), and is not just there as a mere distraction for the patient.

-Animal assistants are meant to be treated fairly.
-It’s like bringing in another counselor to a therapy session.
-Hence, their needs must be met by the counselor for them to function well in helping the patient.
-The counselor is responsible for the animal’s needs, including:
+Equine-assisted therapy or dolphin-assisted therapy is meant to be treated fairly.
+It’s like bringing in another counselor to an animal-assisted counseling session.
+Hence, their needs must be met by the counselors for them to function well in helping hospitalized psychiatric patients.
+A counselor is responsible for the animal’s needs, including:

 - Regular water and food breaks